ivandrodri/ivan-homepage/projects/index.md

 </html>

 The video demonstrates a simple example with a relatively large L2 voxel size for demonstration purposes.
-However, our system is capable of handling much more complex cases, such as the one shown below:
+However, **our simulator is capable of handling much more complex cases**, such as the one shown below:

 <html lang="en">
 <head>